 Choosing the right filing status will result in your lowest income tax

-Your filing status determines the tax rates and the standard deduction amount that applies to your income for the year, so choosing the correct one is important.
-It can have a significant impact on how much you owe the Internal Revenue Service at year's end—or how much of a refund the Internal Revenue Service owes you.
-In some cases, choosing incorrectly might result in an audit.
+A taxpayer's filing status depends on their personal circumstances.
+Are they married?
+Do they have dependents?
+Identifying your correct filing status is critical because this determines the tax rates you'll pay and the standard deduction that applies to your income for the year.
+It can have a significant impact on how much you owe the Internal Revenue Service at year's end—or how much of a refund the IRS owes you.

 It's $24,800 for married taxpayers filing jointly, double the amount for single filers, but spouses who file separate married returns are limited to the same $12,400 as single taxpayers.

 - These numbers also double for married taxpayers who file jointly: $80,250 up to $171,050 as of the 2020 tax year.

-The 22% bracket begins at incomes of $53,700 for head of household filers, up to incomes of $85,500, again a significant difference.
+- The 22% bracket begins at incomes of $53,700 for head of household filers, up to incomes of $85,500, again a significant difference.

 You're not considered married if you and your spouse are separated by court order, but you are considered married if you're simply living apart by agreement.

-If it turns out that you owe $8,000 in taxes on your combined incomes, the IRS can collect the full amount from you even if you only earned 10% of that income and your spouse was the primary breadwinner.
+If it turns out that you owe $15,000 in taxes on your combined incomes, the IRS can collect the full amount from you personally even if you only earned 10% of the income that produced those taxes and your spouse was the primary breadwinner.